DEV Community

 • Every peer reviewer is expected to only approve the pull request if they see tests corresponding to every feature.
 If they don't see corresponding tests, that means TDD wasn't followed and the pull request shouldn't be approved.

-What about data engineering?
+What about TDD for data engineering?

 It's tempting and somewhat justified to make data engineers follow TDD as well.
 However, the value proposition of TDD for data engineering is not as clear as for analytics engineering.